SWittouck/benchmark-scarap/README.md

 1. Rename the unarchived folder to `OrthoBench_v1.1`.
 1. Compress the proteomes: `gzip OrthoBench_v1.1/Input/.fa`.

-Step 3: prepare the paraBench benchmark dataset.
+Step 3: manually prepare the paraBench benchmark dataset.

 1. Create a folder `data/parabench` and go to it: `mkdir data/parabench ; cd data/parabench`.
 1. Clone the paraBench repository from <https://github.com/rderelle/paraBench> (commit 05cae01).